 New York Divorce Procedures

-A divorce procedure is begun when a Complaint and Summons or a Summons with Notice are filed.
+Like many cases, a divorce procedure in New York is begun when a Complaint and Summons or a Summons with Notice are filed.
 When these documents are filed, a unique index number is allocated to the divorce case and a filing fee is charged.
 All the papers associated with this case have this index number.
-As per the divorce law in this state, the Petitioner must personally serve the divorce papers to the Defendant, except when the court permits other modes of service.
+As per the law in this state, the Petitioner must personally serve the divorce papers to the Defendant, except when the court permits other modes of service.

 New York Divorce Procedure about Pleadings